DavidStevensonVtex/Ubuntu-Unleashed/ch17/README.md

 A full backup on a periodic basis is a strategy that involves a backup of the complete file system on a weekly, bi-weekly or other periodic basis.

 This backup strategy is not complicated to perform, and it can be accomplished with the swappable disk drives discussed later in this chapter.

+#### Full Backups with Incremental Backusp

+Another scheme involves performing a full backup of the entire system once per week, along with a daily incremental backup of only those files that have changed in the previous day, and it begins to resemble what a system administrator of a medium to large system traditionally uses.

+`dump`